-If you are n EU citizen, you officially do not need to obtain the Temporary Residence Certificate to legally live and work in The Czech Republic.
+If you are n EU citizen, you officially do not need to obtain the Temporary Residence Certificate to legally live and work in the Czech Republic.
 You officially only need to register with the Foreign Police within 30 days after your arrival.

-The Temporary Residence Certificate might be useful or even required in some situations such as the ones listed below:
+Although, the Temporary Residence Certificate might be useful or even required in some situations such as the ones listed below:

 - Traveling during COVID lockdowns (never though we would need to add something like this to the list),

 - Brexit (this one was a surprise as well),